nerveblood

 Blood Pressure VS. Nerve Pressure

-But what if, instead of high blood pressure, a doctor said that you have “high nerve pressure?”
+But what if, instead of having high blood pressure, you had high nerve pressure?

-That might elicit the token “confused puppy dog” look in some people because we’re so consumed with blood pressure that we tend to ignore the fact that nerves control the heart.
-Nerves enable vessels to expand and contract.
-If it wasn’t for nerves, blood couldn’t flow at all.
+People can be so consumed with blood pressure that they tend to ignore the fact that nerves control the heart.
+Nerves enable vessels to expand and contract, and if it wasn’t for nerves, blood couldn’t flow at all.

 [...]
 Daiquiri princess posted a noteworthy aricle today onHere’s a small snippetThe only way to know if you have nerve pressure is to get examined by a chiropractor.
 Do patients with back pain have nerve pressure?
 Do people with asthma or constipation have nerve pressure?
 Do people with multiple sclerosis and … [...]